IbcAlpha/IBC/userguide.md

 would fail).

-As a concrete example, let's take the first scenario described above: you want to run both your live and paper trading accounts.
+As a concrete example, let's take the first scenario described above: you want to run both your live and paper trading accounts without them interfering with each other in any way.
+But before describing the steps to achieve this, here's something to bear in mind: if you have already been running either or both the live and paper TWSs, you may have already spent quite some time configuring them, and you won't want to have to repeat this work.
+TWS provides a means of saving and subsequently restoring settings (the `Save Settings As...` and `Settings Recovery...` commands on the `File` menu, and you can use these to keep your current settings in a temporary location, and then restore them once you've finished setting up the two instances.

 So:

 - install TWS into the default location (`C:\Jts` on Windows)

 - create two new folders `C:\JtsLive` and `C:\JtsPaper` to store the settings

-- create two IBC configuration files called `IBCLive.ini` and `IBCPaper.ini`
+- create two IBC configuration files called `configLive.ini` and `configPaper.ini`

 - set the IbDir option in them to point to the relevant folder, ie `IbDir=C:\\JtsLive` and `IbDir=C:\\JtsPaper`, and set the `IbLoginId`